What vaccinations are required?

 Do you require dogs to be spayed/neutered?

 YES!
 All dogs must be spayed or neutered to be in our free roaming environment.
 However, we will accept young puppies that are not ready for the procedure, but not over 8 months old please.
-We ask that you provide disposable male wraps/diapers if your puppy still has accidents indoors.
-If your adult male dog tends to "mark" territory or does so at our Meet & Greet or in our home during their stay, then we can not accept such behavior and we will not host your pet.
+We ask that you provide disposable wraps/diapers/pee pads if your puppy still has accidents indoors.
+If your adult male dog tends to "mark" territory indoors or does so during their stay, we will no longer host your pet.
 We reserve the right to refuse service if we feel necessary.

-Can you provide my dogs with their medication?
+Can you provide my dog with medication?
 Is there a charge?

 We are happy to administer your dog’s medication free of charge.
-For the safety of your pet we ask that the medication be in its original container with instructions for administration.
+We ask that the medication be in its original container with instructions for administration.

 What do you do in case of illness or injury?